kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 Response surface methods
 ==========================

-The purpose of response surface methods (RSM) is to optimize a process or system.
+The purpose of :index:`response surface methods <pair: response surface methods; experiments>` (RSM) is to optimize a process or system.
 RSM is a way to explore the effect of operating conditions (the factors) on the response variable, :math:`y`.
 As we map out the unknown response surface of :math:`y`, we move our process as close as possible towards the optimum, taking into account any constraints.

 Initially, when we are far away from the optimum, we will use factorial experiments.
 As we approach the optimum then these factorials are replaced with better designs that more closely approximate conditions at the optimum.

 ..
 TODO: RSM overview figure here with COST approach superimposed

 Notice how it is a *sequential* approach.
-RSM then is a tool the describes how we should run these sequential experiments.
+RSM then is a tool the describes how we should run these sequential sets of experiments.
 At the start of this :ref:`section on designed experiments <DOE-COST-approach>` we showed how sequential experimentation (COST) leads to sub-optimal solutions.
 Why are we advocating sequential experimentation now?
-The difference is that here we use sequential experiments by changing *multiple factors simultaneously*, and not changing one factor at a time.
+The difference is that here we use sequential experiments by changing *multiple factors simultaneously*, and not changing only one factor at a time.

 .. rubric:: RSM concept for a single variable: COST approach

-We first consider just the effect of a single factor, :math:`x_1` as it relates to our response, :math:`y`.
-The system is unconstrained.
+We will however first consider just the effect of a single factor, :math:`x_1` as it relates to our response, :math:`y`.
+This is to illustrate the general response surface process.

 .. figure:: images/steepest-ascent-univariately-corrected.png
 	:alt: steepest-ascent-univariately.svg